The 6 Best Ways to Store Guns to Prevent Rust

 One thing to be aware of with certain gun case manufacturers is that many use a type of adhesive to bond the foam inside the case, which slowly dissolves foam over time.
 This chemical reaction degrades the case and leads to rust.

 Check the manufacturer of your gun safe to determine whether the glue used to bond the foam to the case interior is specified for foam.
-Or simply order a Double Tap case from UWK - we guarantee the correct materials and adhesives will be used.
+Or simply order a D-Tap case from UWK - we guarantee the correct materials and adhesives will be used.

 A final word of warning on sheep-skin lined gun cases; they look great and have a vintage nostalgia to them, but they are moisture magnets.
 These cases do nothing to prevent gun rust.
 Using them will expose your firearms to oxidation much faster than a modern, conventional gun safe.